• Air Fryer

 macaroni and cheese balls in air fryer basket

-The Air Fryer is pretty amazing when it comes to my fried favorites, especially appetizers.
-I’ve done air fryer egg rolls, chicken wings, and bacon-wrapped chicken bites.
+The Air Fryer is pretty amazing for my fried favorites, especially appetizers.
+I’ve made air-fried egg rolls, chicken wings, and bacon-wrapped chicken bites.
 It was about time I did another favorite of mine, macaroni and cheese balls.

-Before I get into the making of this dish, I’d like to discuss the right kind of macaroni and cheese to make this work.
-You’ll need leftover mac and cheese that has been cooled and refrigerated in a bowl or pan so that it sticks together.
+Before I get into making this dish, I’d like to discuss the right kind of macaroni and cheese to make it work.
+You’ll need leftover mac and cheese that has been cooled and refrigerated in a bowl or pan, so it sticks together.
 That will make the balls easier to roll and hold together.

-You will also need a mac and cheese that has a cheese sauce that will thicken once refrigerated.
-Most macaroni and cheese will do this but some may not.
+You will also need mac and cheese with a cheese sauce that thickens once refrigerated.
+Most macaroni and cheese will do this, but some may not.
 Baked macaroni and cheese usually thickens up once refrigerated.

 If you’re making the macaroni and cheese the same day you make the bites, you will need to cook it, let it cool, and refrigerate it for about 4 hours.